SBI codes have changed. Check your details in the Business Register

 The SBI codes change approximately every 15 years.
 This is regulated at the European level.
 It happens because new business activities appear, and old ones disappear.
 For example, new activities around environmental and sustainability issues.
 Or the rise of online platform companies, such as marketplaces and comparison sites.
 Activities have also disappeared, such as video rental stores.

-Some codes will change completely.
-And codes consisting of only 4 digits will get an extra number (a zero) so that there are always 5 digits.
+Some codes have changed completely.
+Old codes consisting of only 4 digits now have an extra number (a zero) so that there are always 5 digits.

-There were 2 separate codes for online sales and sales through physical shops.
-From September, there will be only 1 code for this, as many companies combine physical and online sales.
+There is now only one code for online sales and sales through physical shops, as many companies combine physical and online sales.

-New codes will also be added, such as the code for ‘intermediaries and brokers’.
+New codes have also been added, such as the code for ‘intermediaries and brokers’.
 These are online marketplaces and comparison sites.